JavaScript resolvers overview

 Resolvers are the connectors between GraphQL and a data source.
 They tell AWS AppSync how to translate an

 that data source back into a GraphQL response.
-With AWS AppSync, you can write your resolver functions using
+With AWS AppSync, you can write your resolvers using JavaScript

-runtime.
-For a complete list of features and functionality supported
+a complete list of features and functionality supported by the APPSYNC_JS

 Anatomy of a JavaScript pipeline resolver